bmlt-enabled/bmlt-root-server/installation/README.md

 This step is different from the old tutorial.

-In the unzipped version of the BMLT Server on your local machine, locate the directory `installer` and find the file `initial-database.sql` in that directory.
+In the unzipped version of the BMLT Server on your local machine, locate the directory `installation` and find the file `initial-database.sql` in that directory.
 Import the contents of this file into the empty MySQL database that you set up in the first step.
 (If you are using cPanel, find the `phpMyAdmin` tool under `Databases`, select your new database, and then click `Import`.)

 ## Adding the auto-config File

 This step is also different from the old tutorial.

-In the unzipped version of the BMLT Server, look again in the directory `installer` and find the file `initial-auto-config.txt`.
+In the unzipped version of the BMLT Server, look again in the directory `installation` and find the file `initial-auto-config.txt`.
 Upload this file to your server, put it in the directory that holds your `main_server` directory, and rename it to `auto-config.inc.php`.
 This file should have the permissions `-rw-r--r--` (`0644` in octal).
 This means that the owner of the file can read and write it, and the owning group and others can read it.

 Note that the file `auto-config.inc.php` is not inside `main_server`, but rather at the same level.
 This is a little weird, but does have the advantage that you can upload a new version of the server easily without touching the `auto-config.inc.php` file.
 So your directory structure should look something like this:
 ```